watbulb/tt-gds-macro-testing/README.md

    - Edit the `VERILOG_DEFINES` and `MACROS` inside the config options to specify which macro you would like to place.
 5. Run `make tt_harden_top <my_macro_name>`

+DO NOT run this step if your design has existing digital logic, this is for pure art macro designs!

 6. The output of your design should now be in `runs/wokwi/final`, now one last thing needs to be done before submitting via adding your top-level macro to the `gds/final` folder.
 The output drivers need to be removed from the final GDS.
 This can be done using the following command: